littleIMU/Vault/main/knowledge/c++ basic.md

 # char[] and std::string

-char[] can be allocated on the stack when you initialize it or allocated on the heap using malloc() or new().
+char[] can be allocated on the stack when you initialize it with a specified size or allocated on the heap using malloc() or new().

-a string is a c;ass that contains a char array with other information like the size of it.
+a string is a class that contains a char array with other information like the size of it.
 The string object definition is stored on the stack but its implementation to construct an object uses memory on the heap.

 Comparing between them, string is faster than heap-allocated char arrays for short texts and protect you from buffer overruns.
 However, C++ string occupy more memory space and is not very suitable for usage across DLL boundaries.

 When main() want to use a dynamic library, it add .h file  into the code and compile into .o file.
 The implementation is realized by get the address of .so file and the offset address of referred variables or function.
 While only .so file change, e.g., add some debug sentences, the entrance address of variables and functions will  be bias from the original ones.
 This would cause program error in runtime.
+- [ ] #Ques why add some debug sentences, the entrance address of v and f will change? 🛫 2022-11-14

 [Difference between string and char[] types in C++](https://stackoverflow.com/questions/1287306/difference-between-string-and-char-types-in-c#comment1146663_1287357)